 - Take down scent wicks at night.
 Unless you are hunting in the dark, you need to take your scent wicks down at night.
 Deer that are attracted at night will remember that smell and they won’t be curious to check it out again once they find out they’ve been tricked.
 One way to make this easy on yourself is to get a dripper that is temperature controlled, like the Magnum Scrape Dripper.
 These products stop dripping urine at night when the temperature drops and starts again in the morning.
 Another reason this works so well ties into my next point, you don’t want YOUR scent all over the place so handling wicks less often gives the best results.

 - Use scent blockers.
 Deer recognize our scent as the smell of a predator, so if they smell YOU they don’t care about the attractant.
 They will high tail it out of there and change patterns to avoid your area completely.
 Everything you wear, use, and even touch should be covered up by some kind of scent blocker.
-Scent-blocking sprays, laundry detergents, clothing, shampoos, and more can be used to get rid of your human smell.
+Scent-blocking sprays, laundry detergents, clothing, soaps, and more can be used to get rid of your human smell.
 Scent-blocking kits contain a variety of deodorizing items for you to get started.
 We will be creating a post dedicated to scent blockers soon, so keep a lookout for it in our hunting category.

 - Place Your Attractants at Maximum Shooting Range.
 The further away you are from your attractant, the less chance a deer has to smell or spot you.
 Of course, you still want to be close enough to hit your mark, but keep in mind that deer are smart and can sense you long before you can see or hear them.